The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Introduction

 Next, we consider Kakeya sets with equal Hausdorff and packing dimension.
 Recall that for $E\subset\RR^n$, the packing dimension is given by

 where $\overline{\dim}_M$ denotes the upper Minkowski dimension, and the infimum is taken over all decompositions $E=\bigcup_i E_i$ into countably many sets.
-We have $\dim_P(E)\leq\dim_H(E)$ for every set $E\subset\RR^n$, and if $\dim_P(E)=\dim_H(E)=\alpha $, then for every $\eps>0$ there exists a constant $C_\eps$ and a measure $\mu$ supported on $E$ so that for $\mu$-a.e.~$x\in E$ we have the Frostman-type estimate
+We have $\dim_{\!P}(E)\geq\dim_{\!H}(E)$ for every set $E\subset\RR^n$, and if $\dim_{\!P}(E)=\dim_{\!H}(E)=\alpha $, then for every $\eps>0$ there exists a constant $C$ and a measure $\mu$ supported on $E$ so that for $\mu$-a.e.~$x\in E$ we have the Frostman-type estimate

 We would like to say that every Kakeya set in $\RR^3$ with equal Hausdorff and packing dimension must have dimension 3.
-Unfortunately, we cannot prove this statement, and indeed this would imply that every Kakeya set in $\RR^3$ has packing dimension 3: let $K\subset\RR^3$ be a Kakeya set, and let $X\subset\RR^3$ be a compact set with equal Hausdorff and packing dimension $\dim_H(X) = \dim_P(X) = \dim_P(K)$.
-Then $K'=K\cup X$ is a Kakeya set with equal Hausdorff and packing dimension, and this common value is $\dim_P(K)$.
+Unfortunately, we cannot prove this statement, and indeed this would imply that every Kakeya set in $\RR^3$ has packing dimension 3: let $K\subset\RR^3$ be a Kakeya set, and let $X\subset\RR^3$ be a compact set with equal Hausdorff and packing dimension $\dim_{\!H}(X) = \dim_{\!P}(X) = \dim_{\!P}(K)$.
+Then $K'=K\cup X$ is a Kakeya set with equal Hausdorff and packing dimension, and this common value is $\dim_{\!P}(K)$.
 In the above example, the Kakeya set $K'$ has equal Hausdorff and packing dimension for the somewhat trivial reason that it is a union of a Kakeya set with potentially unequal Hausdorff and packing dimension, and a set of equal Hausdorff and packing dimension\footnote{We could even select $X$ to be a union of unit line segments pointing in different directions (specifically a $\dim X - 1$ dimensional set of directions), and modify $K$ so that $K'$ is a union of unit line segments, with one line segment pointing in each direction.}.
-In particular, if $\dim_H K < \dim_H K'=\alpha$, then an $\alpha$-dimensional Frostman measure supported on $K'$ would be null on $K$.
+In particular, if $\dim_{\!H} K < \dim_{\!H} K'=\alpha$, then an $\alpha$-dimensional Frostman measure supported on $K'$ would be null on $K$.
 To exclude this type of situation, we introduce the following definition.

-\begin{defn} We say a set compact set $K\subset\RR^n$ is a \emph{Kakeya set with stably equal Hausdorff and packing dimension} if for all $\eps>0$, there is a measure $\mu$ supported on $K$ with the following properties. \begin{itemize} \item There is a constant $C_\eps$ so that for all $x\in\operatorname{supp}(\mu),$ we have
+\begin{defn} We say a set compact set $K\subset\RR^n$ is a \emph{Kakeya set with stably equal Hausdorff and packing dimension} if for all $\eps>0$, there is a constant $C$ and a measure $\mu$ supported on $K$ with the following properties: \begin{itemize} \item For all $x\in\operatorname{supp}(\mu)$ and all $0<r\leq 1$, we have

-where $\alpha=\dim_H(K)$.
+where $\alpha=\dim_{\!H}(K)$.

 \item There is a positive (two-dimensional Lebesgue) measure set of directions $\Omega\subset S^2,$ so that for each direction $e\in\Omega$, there is a line $\ell_e$ pointing in direction $e$ for which $\ell_e\cap \supp(\mu)$ has positive one-dimensional Lebesgue measure. \end{itemize} \end{defn}